leodotnet/sentimentscope/readme.txt

 After executing one command, the program will create a unique folder for storing experiment results.
 You can type "make check" to show the folder.
 The experiment results store in experiments/sentiment/model/<modelname>/<lang>.

 Notice that pipeline will involve two steps of training and evaluation automatically.

-3. Run "make eval" to evaluate the results and obtain the statistics for current experiment.
-In addition, statistics will be stored in the folder mentioned above.